Google Fiber Privacy Notice

-During the initial provisioning or installation of Fiber services, and during any subsequent changes, updates or attempts to resolve issues you bring to our attention, we may access and collect unique device identifiers and other technical information from or about televisions, set-top boxes, computer and network hardware and software, modems, phone boxes, or other systems or devices used in connection with Fiber.
+During the initial provisioning or installation of Google Fiber services, and during any subsequent changes, updates or attempts to improve our delivery of service to you or resolve issues you bring to our attention, we may access and collect unique device identifiers and other technical information from or about computer and network hardware and software, modems, phone boxes, or other systems or devices used in connection with Google Fiber.

 When you use Google Fiber Phone services, we collect internet and electronic network activity information such as your call history (including calling party phone number, called party phone number, date, time and duration of call), voicemail greetings, voicemail messages, Short Message Service (SMS) messages, recorded conversations, and other data related to your account.

 Google Fiber internet: We use the information collected from the use of Google Fiber internet for the following business purposes: network management, security, maintenance or other related purposes outlined in our Network Management Policy, or for legal reasons.
 Technical information (such as device identifiers, IP address and signal/speed test results) may be associated with the Google Account you use for Google Fiber, but will not be used for any other purpose other than as described above without your consent.
 Other information from the use of Google Fiber internet (such as URLs of websites visited or content of communications) will not be associated with the Google Account you use for Google Fiber, except with your consent or to meet any applicable law, regulation, legal process or enforceable governmental request.

 If you use Google Fiber Phone, your phone number may be displayed to the person you’ve called.
 You can find out how to block your phone number from being displayed here.
 We may share non-personally identifiable information publicly and with our partners – like content providers, publishers, advertisers or connected sites.